drufball/yosai/_drafts/actualization.md

 At the edge of the buildings, Moto walked along the raised walkways that passed between the public gardens.
 At this altitude, Iga imported most of it's food from Koga below, but the village made sure to produce enough to last a while on its own, just in case.

 On the other side of the gardens, the Gearhouse stood pressed against one of the stone outcroppings that surrounded the village.
-The building was nearly as big as the Playground, 6 stories tall and as wide as three houses from the village behind Moto.
+The building was nearly as big as the Playground, six stories tall and as wide as three houses from the village behind Moto.
 From this side, the building looked dull.
 It's unadorned square lines and small windows hiding the chaos that rang within.
 The Gearhouse was where they maintained the mechanisms that powered the steel carts connecting the spires of Iga.
 It was also where new weapons were invented and tested.

 The opposite side of the Gearhouse, which protruded from the other side of the rock outcropping, was a web of steel railways and open-air rooms for testing projectiles and explosives.
 Not all of the rooms were open-air by design.